Pooja-Arumugam/q-aChatBOT/README.md

 ## Why This Matters to Me

-Language models are powerful tools, but they’re often hidden behind developer interfaces.
-I believe that giving everyone — from students to creators — an intuitive way to interact with these models can unlock creativity, learning, and innovation.
-This app is my contribution to that goal: making cutting-edge AI more accessible and understandable for all.
+- Language models are powerful tools, but they’re often hidden behind developer interfaces.
+- I believe that giving everyone, from students to creators, an intuitive way to interact with these models can unlock creativity, learning, and innovation.
+- This app is my contribution to that goal: making cutting-edge AI more accessible and understandable for all.
 ---

 ## App Preview